How much for Citalopram overdose?

 Can you overdose on Citalopram/Celexa?
 If so, how many 20 mg pills would it take to cause death?For research purposes.

-Posted 3 years ago in Depression by beaner
+Posted 3 years ago in Other by beaner

 Not an appropriate topic for Y/A.Ask your doctor (if you really need to know for "research purposes").